-In our opinion, the financial statements of Silverwood Land 2015 Limited Partnership (the Limited Partnership) on pages 5 to 19 present fairly, in all material respects:
+In our opinion, the financial statements of Silverwood Land 2015 Limited Partnership (Limited Partnership) on pages 5 to 20 present fairly, in all material respects:

-i. the Limited Partnership's financial position as at 31 March 2023 and its financial performance and cash flows for the year ended on that date;
+The Limited Partnership's financial position as at 31 March 2024 and its financial performance and cash flows for the year ended on that date;

-in accordance with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards issued by the New Zealand Accounting Standards Board.
+In accordance with New Zealand Equivalents to International Financial Reporting Standards issued by the New Zealand Accounting Standards Board and International Financial Reporting Standards issued by the International Accounting Standards Board.
 We have audited the accompanying financial statements which comprise:

-- the statement of financial position as at 31 March 2023; - the statements of comprehensive income, changes in net assets attributable to partners and cash flows for the year then ended; and - notes, including a summary of significant accounting policies.
+- The statement of financial position as at 31 March 2024; - The statements of comprehensive income, changes in net assets attributable to partners and cash flows for the year then ended; and - Notes, including a summary of material accounting policies.

-Basis for opinion
+😻 Basis for opinion

-We conducted our audit in accordance with International Standards on Auditing (New Zealand) ('ISAs (NZ)').
+We conducted our audit in accordance with International Standards on Auditing (New Zealand) (ISAs (NZ)).
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-We are independent of the Limited Partnership in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (Including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) ('IESBA Code'), and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We are independent of the Limited Partnership in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (Including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code), and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.